Learning from Neighbors about a Changing State: The importance of understanding correlations

 \paragraph{Proof sketch}

-The idea of the proof of the rational case is to begin at the steady state and then marginally shift the rational agent's weights toward her private signal.
-By the envelope theorem, this means agents' actions are less correlated but not significantly worse in the next period.
+The idea of the proof for the Bayesian equilibrium case is to begin at the steady state and then marginally shift each agent's weights toward her private signal.
+This means agents' actions are less correlated but, by the envelope theorem, not significantly worse in the next period.
 We show that if all agents continue using these new weights, the decreased correlation eventually benefits everyone.
-In the last step, we use the absence of anti-imitation, which implies that the updating function associated with agents using fixed (as opposed to best-response) weights is monotonic in terms of the variances of guesses.
-To first order, some covariances decrease while others do not change after one period under the new weights.
-Monotonicity of the updating function and strong connectedness imply that eventually all agents' variances decrease.
+To do this, we use the absence of anti-imitation, which implies a certain monotonicity in the updating function whereby the initial decrease in correlation results in all agents' variances decreasing.

 The proof in the naive case is simpler.
 Here a naive agent is overconfident about the quality of her social information, so she would benefit from shifting some weight from her social information to her signal.
 This deviation also reduces her correlation with other agents, so it is Pareto-improving.